 Services are available ONLY for program applicants who have met the Department of Labor eligibility requirements and TIC’s internal selection criteria.

-To be eligible for WIOA Program services, a participant must be:
+To be eligible for WIOA Program services, a participant must:

 Pima County Government is the second largest employer in Tucson, employing nearly 6,000 citizens in a variety of administrative, professional, technical, paraprofessional, skilled, and semi-skilled positions.
 As in most areas of the private and public employment sectors, Native Americans are greatly under-represented.
 In response to the critical need to equally employ Native Americans, Pima County Government adopted a “Native American Employment Policy” in December 1995.
 The Tucson Indian Center’s NAEP program provides: